kaygee/documents-and-resources/howtokaygee.md

 ## My style

+- I like taking things apart to see how things work.
+I also like putting things back together.
+- I enjoy the feeling that "everything is in order"
 - I like to get things done.
 - I like tools and workflows that help me get work done.
 - I enjoy crossing finish lines.
 Whether that's in delivering software, or racing bicycles/running/triathlon.